-Where a means assessment refusal results in a certificate being revoked, a CIV APP9 will be enclosed (with the revoked certificate) and can be used to appeal the assessment and revocation.
+Where a means assessment refusal results in a certificate being revoked, the client and/or the solicitor will have the opportunity to submit an appeal/review.

-A review of any assessment can be requested by letter or email.
+The Legal Aid Agency would prefer any appeal/review of any assessment to be uploaded onto CCMS via the solicitor but an appeal/review can be requested by letter or email.
 The correspondence should include the case reference number and indicate which aspect or figures in the assessment are not accepted.
 Where possible, evidence of the correct figures should be provided.

 How it works

 The means assessment will be reviewed internally.

 The assessment will be adjusted if it is clear that either an error was made, or the additional information now provided justifies a change to the assessment.

 If the assessment is considered to be correct, the appeal/review will be refused.

 There is no right of review to an adjudicator to appeal a means assessment.